allenai/coleridge-rich-context-ai2/README.md

 The data folder contains the input files to make predictions on and the output files that the predictions are written to.

 The project folder contains all the code/data that our model needs to run.
 When the organizers run our code, it will run through the code.sh shell script which runs project/project.py.
+In project/project.py, one can see the main flow that loads all data and runs all models for the competition.

 The general approach to dataset extraction is to use a combination of string matching between the text and the knowledge base and named entity recognition to generate potential dataset extractions, and then run a classifier on those candidates to decide which candidates to output as predicted extractions.